theleastinterestingcoder/SVM_digits/README.md

     <li> SVMs do not directly provide probability estimates, these are calculated using an expensive five-fold cross-validation (see Scores and probabilities, below). </li>
 </ul>
 <h3> Files </h3>

+Because SVM's work well in classification problems with a high number of dimensions, they are mostly often seen for classifying images.

 Source: http://scikit-learn.org/stable/modules/svm.html